dveetil-github/2020sp-finalproject-dveetil-github/README.md

 https://github.com/dveetil-github/2020sp-finalproject-dveetil-github/blob/develop/Dag_success.PNG

 # Testing
 Test cases are added to test the tasks in the test_pset.py.

 The code is submitted as it should run from the Apache airflow UI when Trigger Dag is executed.

-For test cases to run, please do following steps:
+please do following steps to execute test cases.
+step1:

-comment out # task dependencies part of the code as shown below.
+comment out # task dependencies part of the code in airflow_dags.py as shown below.
 CODE:
 branch_op >> [createTablesTask , continue_op]
 createTablesTask >> dataStagingTask  >> dataTransformationTask >> performAnalysisTask >> VisualizationTask